 The basis of Slim and Save is that it’s a very low calorie diet – around 650 calories a day – with low carbohydrates, putting your body into Ketosis.
-I knew nothing about ketosis before starting the plan and to put it simply, it forces your body to live off it’s own fat reserves, burning more fat than you would on a typical diet.
-You can read more about ketosis here.
+I knew nothing about ketosis before starting the plan and to put it simply, it forces your body to live off its own fat reserves, burning more fat than you would on a typical diet.

 As a mother I am really aware of making sure the children know about having a healthy balanced diet and I like to follow diet plans that fit well into family life.
 I didn’t feel that either plan really did that so I explained to the children that I was testing out a meal plan for my work and because of that I went for the full simplicity plan for the two weeks to maximise the benefit of the plan to see if it really did work.